Council has developed a number of studies, structure plans and strategies that inform the development of the planning controls.

 - Report - Queanbeyan Council Traffic Survey - September 2015(PDF, 849KB)

-The Integrated Transport Strategy is scheduled to be completed in late 2017.
+The Integrated Transport Strategy is scheduled to be completed in 2018.
 The Strategy will provide direction for transport; including the public transport, cycling and footpath networks and links, heavy vehicle management, future road planning and regional integration with the ACT and the broader NSW.
 The development of the Strategy will include the review and update of the Pedestrian and Mobility Plan (PAMP) and Bicycle Plan to include the whole Queanbeyan-Palerang region.